andrewstiefel/andrewstiefel.com/_pages/index.md

 permalink: /
 ---

-<p class="text-2xl font-bold mb-0">Hi, I'm Andrew Stiefel.</p>
+Hi, I'm Andrew 👋

-This website is my digital garden, a slowly growing collection of working notes and essays about things I’ve learned or created over the years.
+I'm a product marketing manager based in Seattle, Washington.

-I enjoy writing for a small audience here.
-It’s low stakes and I occasionally connect with folks who are interested in something random I wrote.
+This website is my digital garden, a slowly growing collection of working notes and essays about things I’ve learned over the years.

 I often explore topics like developer marketing, online privacy, digital gardening, and building for the indie web.